 Add appropriate unit tests.

-Style and type checks can be run using
+Style and type checks can be run as follows:

 To run Python unit tests, we recommend using